Oxford Rubric™

 We have created the Oxford Rubric as a principled, school‑ready framework for assessing whether usage of AI in various educational settings is appropriate, ethical and educationally sound.
 The rubric can be used to assess specific tools your school may be considering or it can be used to guide policy in broad scenarios.

-The framework is not specific to any particular technology or software product, and it consists of five criteria that can be applied to tools, broader scenarios and general initiatives.
+The framework is not specific to any particular technology or software product, and it consists of six criteria that can be applied to tools, broader scenarios and general initiatives.
 The criteria are:

 - Safety